SFMS Resource List

 Contact Greg at grrohrer (at) hotmail.com or 717-651-5258

-Jill Smith offers private lessons on hammer and mountain dulcimer in her home.
-She also provides hammer dulcimer music for weddings and receptions, and the like.
-She plays piano in four contradance bands, which play traditional fiddle music (Irish, Old-time, New England) for local or out-of-the-area contradances, square dances, wedding receptions, private parties, and stage performances.
+Jill Smith offers private lessons on hammer and mountain dulcimer in Lancaster.
+She plays piano in four contradance bands, with traditional fiddle music (Irish, Old-time, New England) for local or out-of-the-area contradances, square dances, wedding receptions, and private parties.

 Shane Speal is "The King of the Cigar Box Guitar," a rocking one-man-tour-de-force who plays a mean guitar made from an empty cigar box and a stick.
 He is also the leader of the modern Cigar Box Guitar Revolution, a growing fan base of cigar box guitar builders and players who are dominating blues stages worldwide.
 "The best way to describe (Speal's music) is to take blues and gospel and country and Hawaiian and ragtime and put it through a meat grinder that's missing some teeth," says the York (PA) Daily Record.
 Visit Shane Speal's Cigar Box Guitar Museum at Speal's Tavern, Alexandria PA.